-- Move the cats correctly.
-Trap the cats and safely transport them immediately, in covered traps, to their new location.
-Upon arrival, the cats must be confined in order to adjust to their new home and not wander away to try and find their way in pre-installed large cages for six to eight weeks (an example of confinement cages).
 Confinement is essential and critical to successful relocation.
-Confinement in a large, spacious, enclosure from top to bottom, lets the cats adjust to the environment in safety and accept it as their new home.
-If cats are set free upon arrival, they will attempt to return to their former home and will likely be lost.
+Confinement in a large, spacious enclosure allows the cats to adjust to the environment in safety and accept it as their new home.
+If cats are set free upon arrival, they may attempt to return to their former outdoor home, and will likely be lost.
 The cats may try to find a way out the first day or two, but will settle down once they realize they’re safe and have regular food and water.

 6. Provide for cats’ needs during confinement.